CHAPTER Rev 2400

 interest element when it is recognized as an expense for financial

-accounting purposes of the enterprise without regard to:
+accounting purposes of the business enterprise without regard to:

 (1) Any limitation on deductibility for federal